 There are two other grain-free flavor options too—Golden Hour Turmeric Blueberry and Lucky Day Matcha Hemp—but they’re higher in carbs, with 11 grams and 8 grams, respectively.

-Best Low Sugar: Cascadian Farm No-Sugar-Added Cinnamon Apple Granola
+Best Flavor: Cascadian Farm No-Sugar-Added Cinnamon Apple Granola

 Most of the low sugar cereal options are made with artificial sweeteners or other undesirable ingredients, but the Cascadian Farm No-Sugar-Added Cinnamon Apple Granola gets its subtle sweetness from all-natural date powder, apple powder, and dried apples.
 Because it relies on natural sweetness, it contains 0 grams of added sugar per serving (although there are 9 grams of natural sugars and 37 grams of carbohydrates in every 2/3 cup).